ShamaineChung/ROS_ABB_workspace/README.md

 The Virtual machine has one network adapter initially, a new network adapter is needed since two virtual switch is created.
 Add a **Network Adapter** and attached both wireless and ethernet virtual switch to each individual network adapter.

 ![Capture](https://user-images.githubusercontent.com/86027470/125277476-6003ba80-e309-11eb-88bf-ebc65b89c0da.PNG)

-## Ubuntu 16

-Follow the steps in [Installation of Ubuntu 16.04](https://www.youtube.com/watch?v=B_tnnDlUuzw&ab_channel=PeymanTechMedia).

-## ROS-Robot Operating System

-The installation is in this website [Step to install ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu).
-Then follow this [Configurating ROS environment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) to setup the ROS environment.
-After configuration has been done, download the catkin workspace in this repository, replace it with the current workspace and run ```catkin_make``` again.

-## Configure Virtual Adapters on Hyper-V

 After the installation, find the **Network Connection**.